Ergo Proxy: Characters

-Donov Mayer is the elderly Regent of Romdo, also known as its representative.
+Donov Mayer is the elderly Regent of Romdeau, also known as its representative.
 He communicates through a council of four Entourage AutoReivs—Derrida, Lacan, Husserl, and Berkeley—which take the form of stone statues.
 He is the grandfather of Re-l Mayer.
 Proxy One murders Donov, and his Entourage council is destroyed when his chamber collapses.

 Production

 It is set in the future.
 A group of robots become infected with something called the Kojiro [sic] virus, and become aware of their own existence.
 So these robots, which had been tools of humans, decide to go on an adventure to search for themselves.
 They have to decide whether the virus that infected them created their identity, or whether they gained their identity through their travels.
 This question is meant to represent our own debate over whether we become who we are because of our environment, or because of things that are inherent in us.
 The robots are all named after philosophers: Derrida and Lacan and Husserl.